Skip to content

 Introduction

-Legend-State is a super fast all-in-one state and sync library that lets you write less code to make faster apps.
-Legend-State has four primary goals:
+Legend-State is a super fast all-in-one local and remote state library that helps you write less code to make faster apps.
+We think you’ll love it because it brings some huge benefits:

 1. 🦄 As easy as possible to use